bewest/literatewebfont/README.markdown

 The excllent jekyll et al, fontforge, python, ttf2eot

+Right now it's easier to develop with fontforge installed as a python plugin rather than the other way around, since this allows logging what we are doing etc...

+### Ubuntu and friends
     sudo apt-get install python-fontforge

 I couldn't find ttf2eot in my distribution channels, so I compiled it